Making Software Outsourcing Great Again

 When you’re considering a project’s strategic importance, you’re taking stock of how it gives your company a competitive advantage.
 Will this project distinguish you from your competition in a meaningful way?
 Are you developing something that is unique to your company?
 Producing innovative products that adhere to your core competencies in a cost-effective manner usually indicate strategically important products.

-Projects with high operational performance impact, on the other hand, are more relevant to ensuring how well your company runs.
+Software development projects with high operational performance impact, on the other hand, are more relevant to ensuring how well your company runs.
 Does it increase operational efficiency?
 Will doing it poorly result in major disruptions to your productivity?
 These projects may not be innovative, but they’re cornerstones of maintaining your business.

 Here’s a graph to help visualize how these factors determine whether you should outsource a project or not.